jessepav/lacygoill-wiki-backup/vim/vim9.md

     true

 ##
-## I can't use the Vim9 syntax in a custom (auto)command which is run in the Vim9 context!
+## I can't use the Vim9 syntax in a custom (auto)command which is run in Vim9 context!

 It doesn't matter in which context you're when you run a (auto)command.
 What matters is the context where it's defined.